 Most of us know that sugary snacks and drinks can harm your child’s teeth.
 As a result, some of us choose sugar-free sodas and natural fruit juices believing we’re solving the problem while satisfying a sweet tooth.
 But diet soda does cause cavities, and some fruit juices and sports drinks are guilty as charged, too.
 How?
 The answer lies with understanding the role acids play in oral health.
 Indeed, sugar is not the only cavity-causing culprit found in food and drinks.
 Citric acids and phosphoric acids are villains in this equation, too.
 Once you understand the important role of acids in the formation in tooth decay, you’ll understand why diet sodas do indeed cause cavities!

-Diet Sodas Contain Harmful Acids that Dissolve Tooth Enamel.
+Diet Sodas Contain Harmful Acids that Dissolve Tooth Enamel

 The outer layer of teeth, tooth enamel, is the strongest part of the human body!
 According to Science Focus magazine, tooth enamel is “stronger than steel.”
 At the same time, it’s not indestructible.
 Acids found in sodas—even diet sodas—can dissolve your child’s tooth enamel.
 Of course, diet sodas at least don’t have the added punch of the abrasiveness of the sugar added to the mix which is even harder on tooth enamel, but it’s not harmless, either.
 Regular loss of tooth enamel eventually leads to tooth sensitivity and/or tooth decay.